 Testing from a Developer’s point of viewPublished on: Author: Bram Dekker Category: IT development and operations

 On the other hand, having to extend a legacy system with functionality might also be a good case for a test-suite.
-Given that we do not have control over the system and we can consider it as a black box, we could start building a test-suite around it by checking the output values with given inputs.
+Given that we do not have control over the system and can consider it a black box, we could start building a test-suite around it by checking the output values with given inputs.
 If we then extend the system, we can at least be (almost) sure that the old behavior will not break because of our changes.

 Cover all cases

 Running a test-suite in these cases, and seeing all tests turn up green is of course a relief.
 However, you can never be sure that the tests that were written cover all cases.
 Below, I will point out a few ideas and common pitfalls of writing tests that might help you build a more stable and understandable set of tests.
 They will cover more system functionality and decrease the maintenance nightmare.

 The ideas and tips below focus mainly on functional system tests, but some of these could be applied to other layers of the testing stack (integration, unit, ...).
 This is because testing, to me, is a multidisciplinary effort that should reflect business value and system behavior.

 Most people within a project team do agree that testing is important but might not agree on what level testing should happen: system, integration, unit and what it should encompass: only external or internal dependencies, full system meltdown triggers, is not always clear.
 To start testing it is always preferred to get a shared understanding of all team members, their view on what should be tested and why.
 When you are working on a project with dependencies on other systems or teams it is wise to manage expectations between your team and the external dependency and with that avoid finger pointing later on.
 Preferably this shared idea is written down and reflected upon to avoid confusion.